mm80843/T3.5/docs/Benef/PBN__Benef_946.md

 # __Increased workplace efficiency__

-## Name of the Benefit

-Redesigning the workplace to accommodate social distancing measures can increase workplace efficiency by optimizing the use of space and improving workflow.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors would benefit from investing in workplace redesign as it would lead to increased productivity and efficiency, resulting in higher profits and asset value.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1036.md)